Know in one minute about Golden oyster mushrooms

 2. Lower cholesterol level

-Golden oyster mushroom decreases the triglycerides and low‐density lipoprotein (bad cholesterol) level.
+Golden oyster mushroom decreases triglycerides and low‐density lipoprotein (bad cholesterol) levels.

 It also increases high‐density lipoprotein (good cholesterol) levels and keeps the liver and kidney healthy thus, prevents diet‐induced hyperlipidemia (4).

 Golden oyster mushroom contains a polysaccharide that controls blood glucose, insulin, and catalase levels in the blood.

 It inhibits the enzyme responsible for the metabolism of saccharides and decreases the absorption of glucose into the blood (5).